Renault has just launched its 7-seater Triber crossover in SA! Here’s how much it costs and what's in it.

 The notion of an affordable compact crossover with 3 rows of seating has until now been a fleeting idea and Renault’s product planners have certainly analysed the business case and spotted an opportunity.

 To ensure the requisite comfort, Triber has a dedicated air-conditioning duct serving the 2nd and third-row of seats and infotainment is serviced by an 8.0-inch touchscreen infotainment system which plays nice with either Apple or Android smartphones and offers navigation as well as Apple CarPlay and Android Auto.

 A simple, yet stylish interior design should find favour with buyers.

-Powering the Triber will be a tweaked version of Renault’s proven 1.0-litre, 3-cylinder engine which offers 56 kW and 96 Nm of torque and comes paired with a 5-speed manual gearbox.
+Powering the Triber will be a tweaked version of Renault’s proven 1.0-litre, 3-cylinder engine which offers 52 kW and 96 Nm of torque and comes paired with a 5-speed manual gearbox.
 Claimed fuel economy of the Triber sits at 5.5L/100 km.

 Unlike the sparse initial safety specification of the Kwid, Renault has equipped the Triber driver and passenger airbags across the range and on the Prestige model, a further 2 front side airbags.